Iain Hume: Later career

 Hume returned for the second season of the Indian Super League on 5 June 2015, when he signed for Atlético de Kolkata.
 He made his debut on 3 October as they began the season with a 3–2 win at Chennaiyin, and scored his first goals in the form of a hat-trick on 1 November in a 4–1 win at Mumbai City FC, and added another treble 26 days later in a win by the same score over Pune at the Salt Lake Stadium.
 The latter result caused the team to be the first to qualify for the season's play-offs.
 On 4 December, in the last game of regular play at home to Mumbai, Hume scored a penalty for his tenth goal of the season in a 2–3 loss.
 In the play-off semi-final second leg, he scored again in a 2–1 home win over Chennaiyin, a 2–4 aggregate elimination.
 With 11 goals, he was second place in the Indian Super League Golden Boot, two goals behind winner Stiven Mendoza; however, he won the season's Fittest Player award.

 On 8 February 2016, Hume signed with SD Ponferradina of Spain's Segunda División until the end of the season.
 He played seven times for the team from Castile and León, who ended up relegated.

 On 13 June 2016 it was announced that Hume was retained by Atlético de Kolkata and would be returning to the side for the 2016 season.
 He was the league's second top scorer with 7 goals as the team won the title, behind Delhi Dynamos' Marcelinho; this haul included a brace in a 3–2 win over Mumbai in the semi-finals first leg.

 On 1 February 2017, Hume returned to Spain, joining Segunda División B club Extremadura UD for the remainder of the season.
 He scored his only goal in Spanish football on 7 May, opening a 2–0 win over Atlético Sanluqueño CF at the Estadio Francisco de la Hera to save his team from relegation.

-On 24 July 2017, Hume re-signed for Kerala Blasters ahead of the 2017–18 Indian Super League season.
+On 24 July 2017, Hume re-signed for Kerala Blasters ahead of the 2017–18 Indian Super League.
 He opened his account for the campaign on 10 January, scoring a hat-trick in a 3–1 win at Delhi Dynamos.

 After not playing professionally since 2019, in November 2022 Hume confirmed he was retired.